ldbc/ldbc_spb_bm_2.0/readme.md

 ###Install

 All necessary files required to run the benchmark are saved to folder: 'dist/'.
 The benchmark can be started from there or can be moved to a new location.
-Optionally, additinal reference datasets can be added - they can be dowloaded from https://github.com/ldbc/ldbc_spb_optional_datasets.
-All files should be unzipped in folder 'data/datasets/'

 ###Configure